 Causes of Kidney Stones

 The kidneys are two small oval-shaped organs which are responsible for removing waste products such as excess fluids, urea, and ammonium from the blood.
 These waste products are then passed out of the kidneys via the ureter to the bladder, where they are then excreted as urine.
-The kidneys are located on either side of the spine, around the mid-back, just below the rib cage.
+The kidneys are located on either side of the spine, around the mid-back, and just below the rib cage.

 Kidney stones are quite a common condition, which is more prevalent in men between the ages of 30 and 60.
 Severe kidney stone pain (requiring treatment) is experienced by up to 20% of men.